 - Tying it all together: A2ZERO and You

 A2ZERO Ambassadors agree to volunteer for at least 20 hours to inspire change in our community.
 You can do this by staffing information booths at community events, festivals, and farmers markets, or help with projects like fix-it clinics, event sustainability, and improving recycling at your place of work, school, or worship.
-To learn more, apply, or get engaged, email Galen.
+Email Galen to learn more or get engaged.
+Apply here!

 City boards and commission make periodic public reports and recommendations to the City Council and City Administrator on ways to improve city government programs and ordinances on different topics.
 Commissions generally meet once monthly, are open to the public, and are broadcast and recorded on the Community Television Network (CTN).
 Learn more and apply for a commission on the Commission website.